cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-puppet.md

 defined in manifests written in Domain specific language.
 These manifests are complied into catalogue on puppet master and supplied to puppet clients.
-These catalogues are only applied if actual and desired states are different.
-"Kubernetes [@hid-sp18-413-Kubernetes] is new cluster manager from google" and puppet makes it easy to manage the kubernetes resources.
+These catalogues are only applied if actual and desired states are different. ``Kubernetes [@hid-sp18-413-Kubernetes] is new cluster manager from google'' and puppet makes it easy to manage the kubernetes resources.
 Puppet is declarative, modular, has code testing features and therefore managing kubernetes with it is easier.